Date: 6 September 2014. Ten Dollars a Day.

 brand new duds.
 Spending less than $50 per year on

 clothing by purchasing used works for me.
-You see, out here I don't
+You see, out here I do not

 have to impress anyone with the latest fashions.
 Owning the newest gizmos